Hi!

 Future events

 I am co-organizing the ANUBIS workshop at ESORICS25 on the evaluation of intrusion detection systems.
-Submission deadline is June 7th.

 Ongoing collaborations